 6. Don’t be afraid to order pizza.
 Most moms, myself included, have the occasional FAIL of a meal.
 If it’s really too bad to eat, give yourself and your family a break and just order pizza.
 Or eat breakfast cereal for dinner.
-One notable kitchen disaster at my house involved far too much pepper in a fish chowder.
+One notable kitchen disaster at my house involved far too much pepper in a fish chowder, so we decided to better go to a fresh fish restaurant near me.
 None of us could choke it down and I realized that sometimes it’s okay to admit defeat.
 That day, the black pepper won.
 So we ordered pizza.

 Most important: find what works for YOU and your family.
 The shortcuts that worked for me, won’t work for the mom who has kids with serious food allergies or for the family committed to eat vegan.
 That’s okay.
 There ARE shortcuts that can keep you sane; it’s just a matter of taken a little time to think through the details.

 And remember, most kids would rather have peanut butter sandwiches on a picnic blanket in the park than a seven course Better-Homes-and-Gardens picture perfect dinner.
 If it means that I can say no to stress, so would I.